SRinatR/Askim_candles/memory-bank/deployment_guide.md

 1.  **Replace Simulated `AdminAuthContext`:**
     *   Remove `src/contexts/AdminAuthContext.tsx`.
     *   Update `src/app/admin/login/page.tsx` to use NextAuth's `signIn` with a `Credentials` provider.
-    *   You will need to create a `Credentials` provider in `src/lib/authOptions.ts`.
+    *   You will need to create a `Credentials` provider in `src/lib/authOptions.ts` (or a separate admin auth options file).
 This provider will:
         *   Receive email and password from the login form.
         *   Use Prisma Client to query the `User` table for a user with the given email.
         *   Compare the provided password with the hashed password stored in the database (use a library like `bcryptjs` for hashing and comparison).
         *   Return user object if credentials are valid, otherwise throw an error or return null.
         *   Ensure only users with `ADMIN` or `MANAGER` roles can log into `/admin`.
+        *   The user object returned by the provider should include the `role`.
 2.  **Update Admin Layout (`src/app/admin/layout.tsx`):**
     *   Use `useSession` from `next-auth/react` to get the admin user's session.
-    *   Adapt role checks (`isAdmin`, `isManager`) based on the session user's role from the database.
+    *   Adapt role checks (`isAdmin`, `isManager`) based on the session user's role from the database (e.g., `session.user.role`).
+3.  **User Management for Admins:**
+    *   The "Add New Manager" form in `/admin/users/new-manager` will submit to a Server Action.
+    *   This Server Action will:
+        *   Verify the current user is an ADMIN.
+        *   Validate input.
+        *   Hash the new manager's password.
+        *   Create a new `User` in the database using Prisma Client with `role: MANAGER`.

 ### 3.2.
-Main Site Authentication (Email/Password)
+Main Site Authentication (Email/Password) - Optional Migration
-1.  **Replace Simulated `AuthContext`:**
+1.  **Replace Simulated `AuthContext` (Main Site):**
+    *   If you choose to migrate main site email/password auth to the database as well:
         *   Remove `src/contexts/AuthContext.tsx`.
-    *   Update `src/app/[locale]/login/page.tsx` to use NextAuth `signIn` with the same `Credentials` provider (or a separate one if different logic is needed).
+        *   Update `src/app/[locale]/login/page.tsx` to use NextAuth `signIn` with the same (or a new) `Credentials` provider.
         *   Update `src/app/[locale]/register/page.tsx`:
             *   The form should submit to a Server Action or API Route.
             *   This action/route will:
                 *   Validate input using Zod.
                 *   Hash the password.
                 *   Create a new `User` in the database using Prisma Client with `role: USER`.
-            *   (Optional) Implement email confirmation logic (sending an email with a unique token).
+                *   Implement email confirmation logic (sending an email with a unique token, verifying it).
 2.  **Update `SessionProvider`**: Ensure it's correctly wrapping the application in `src/app/providers.tsx`.

 ## 4. Data Management Transition

 *   **Replace Mock Data:**
-    *   For product listings, product details, categories, etc., replace fetching from `mock-data.ts` with Prisma Client queries.
+    *   For product listings (`/admin/products`, main site), product details, categories, etc., replace fetching from `mock-data.ts` with Prisma Client queries via Server Actions or API Route Handlers.
-    *   This will involve creating Server Actions or API Route Handlers that use Prisma to fetch data from your PostgreSQL database.
-    *   Admin panel forms (add/edit product, add manager) will submit to these Server Actions/API Routes, which will then use Prisma to CUD (Create, Update, Delete) data.
+    *   Admin panel forms (add/edit product) will submit to these Server Actions/API Routes, which will then use Prisma to CUD data.
+    *   Client list in `/admin/clients` will fetch from the `User` table (filtering by role or a separate `Client` model).
+    *   Log entries in `/admin/logs` will be written to and read from the `AdminLog` table.
 *   **Server Components:** Leverage Server Components for data fetching where possible to improve performance.

 ## 5. Environment Variables for Production